nieksand/sortgenerics/README.md

 using interface functions like Swap() and Less(), it directly uses `a,b=b,a` and `a<b`.

-Whether you want to case this as an argument for generic in Go or just an opportunity to make the compiler smarter on optimization is up to you.
-I think knowing the overhead of the generic vs. specialized implementation is interesting in either case.
+You could see this as an argument for generic in Go.
+Alternatively you could argue that the optimizer be smarter.
+Knowing the overhead of the current implementation is interesting in either case.

 ## Results
 These numbers come from Go 1.7.1 on my mid-2013 Macbook Air.
 For each type,